texfaq/texfaq.github.io/FAQ-tocloftwrong.md

 date: 2014-06-10
 ---

-# Numbers too large in table of contents, etc.

 LaTeX constructs the table of contents, list of figures, tables, and similar tables, on the basis of a layout specified in the class.
 As a result, they do _not_ react to the sizes of things in them,